 - Pericardial space

 Cardiomegaly is defined as the enlargement of any of the above components.
 This is visible on a chest X-ray by a cardiothoracic ratio of >0.5.

 To determine the cause of cardiomegaly using a chest X-ray, one should pay close attention to the enlarged heart’s shape.
 For instance, cardiomegaly in an adult with a prominent aortic arch is most likely due to left ventricular hypertrophy, which can be caused by systemic hypertension or aortic stenosis.

-Patients with heart failure can present with an enlarged cardiac shadow on the chest X-ray due to left ventricular dilatation, pulmonary edema, and pleural effusions.
+Patients with heart failure can present with an enlarged cardiac shadow on a chest X-ray due to left ventricular dilatation, pulmonary edema, and pleural effusions.